Zainub Verjee: From Signifier to Signified

 Ken Lum and Zainub Verjee at A Matter of Life and Death, Art Gallery of Mississauga, March 2017

 When I told Zainub of this encounter with her image in Untitled (Zainub), she was delighted and explained a deeper connection at this wonderful nexus of art and life.
 She and Ken had been very close in their early explorations of art, its politics and its aesthetics.
-They had been students together at SFU, both of whom were not art students but still gravitated to expression and critique.
-They remain close friends.
+They had been students together at SFU, both of whom were not art students but still gravitated to its expression and its critique.
+They have remain close friends.